irvinlim/paranoid/README.md

 ## Introduction

-Paranoid aims to allow you to regain control of your own personal data.
-We explore a new paradigm of designing web services to present personal data on HTML webpages without having access to the data itself.
-Paranoid achieves this by storing all personal data separately outside of the service, displaying them on the client side using browser DOM manipulation using a browser extension, and explicitly sharing data files with other users securely using Keybase.
-We show that such an approach is secure against untrusted services via various attack vectors.
+Paranoid aims to allow users to regain control of their personal data.
+We explore a new paradigm of designing web services to present personal data on HTML webpages without having access to the data itself, with the assumption that the web service is untrusted.
+Paranoid achieves this by storing all personal data separately outside of the service, only substituting the private data on the client side via DOM manipulation using a browser extension, as well as a secure platform to share private data files with other users built on top of Keybase.
+We also show that such an approach is secure against various attack vectors, in the case of both malicious services and users.

 ## How it works